Severson-Group/research-repo-template/README.md

 In the future, we may also explore using [Git Large File Storage](https://git-lfs.github.com/).

-If you accidentally commited a file larger than 15MB:
+If you accidentally committed a file larger than 15MB:

 1. submit a new commit that eliminates this file (i.e., replace it with a smaller file),
 2. ensure that the PR is merged via a `Squash and Merge` so that the large file does not appear in the repo history.